Girls basketball: Indian Trail junior Gonzalez joins 1,000-point club

 "The evening belonged to Miss Adrianna Gonzalez as with about 6 minutes remaining in the second half, she made her first free throw of two shots, which was her 24th point," Basaldua said.
 "That is exactly what she needed coming into the game to reach the 1,000-point milestone for her varsity scoring career.
 A timeout was called, and the announcer made the announcement and AG was greeted by her teammates and coaches.
 She made the second free throw and finished the game with a game-high 25 points.

 "Racine Horlick played a Box-and-1 defense and made it extremely difficult for Adrianna.
 She earned every point she had tonight.
 I give a lot of credit to the defenders from Horlick as they did their best not to allow Adrianna to get her 1,000 points on their court.
 Adrianna found other ways to score other than her barrage of 3's she normally has.
-She scored on offensive rebounds and getting to the free throw line.
-The team played well and I am excited to see Gianni Harris (17 points 3 threes, 6 steals) is back playing to the level I know she's capable of, she was in a little slump and tonight's game is exactly what she needed to clear her mind and get back to where the team and herself need her to be.
-Next up, rival Kenosha Bradford at Bradford on Tuesday, February 7th at 4:30pm
+She scored on offensive rebounds and getting to the free throw line."

+Indian Trail has since lost to Bradford, Franklin and Lake Geneva Badger - all by 20 or more points - but Gonzalez has been consistent with 23, 22 and 15 points.